 Because seasonal events give out reward items every year, we have already done most of the obvious ideas that are immediately recognisable as themed around the events in question, so the design team must strive to come up with ideas for what different concepts we could use that year.
 Our standard barometer for judging what kind of equipment to do for new seasonal events is usually “is this something that would be fun?”, but when the nature of the content itself has already been finalised, we also consider if the reward item will feel right for the event content and not stick out as odd.

 Designing the AF (job specific) equipment added with each new expansion pack also involves the art staff producing several rough thematic proposals, before we discuss them with Mr. Yoshida to narrow all the ideas down to alight on the final theme.
 We take care to create ideas that properly capture the essence of each job in our rough proposals, and mainly consider what ideas are the catchiest (most stylised) and best fit the new locations when narrowing them down.

 Where does the design team draw inspiration from?

-Each member of the art team has their own specialisations and strengths, and it appears to me that we each get our inspiration from the things we like as individuals.
+AN: Each member of the art team has their own specialisations and strengths, and it appears to me that we each get our inspiration from the things we like as individuals.
 For example, some of our staff who are good with science fiction themes will take structures and designs from robot action figures, and these individuals will invariably also be collectors who own lots of those kinds of figures.

 Some of the staff who work on the designs for monsters and minions will often base their designs on things from comics and animated characters, adding in their own touches and re-working them to make characters for FFXIV, while other monster designers will use reference pictures of bizarre creatures that exist in the real world or animals that they have a fondness for.
 Seeing what each individual designer’s interest alights on is fascinating.